Avocado toast

-Avocado toast is a type of open sandwich consisting of toast with mashed avocado, and any of a variety of spices and flavorful ingredients.
-The most popular are usually salt and black pepper, sometimes lemon juice or other citrus, while others include olive oil, hummus, vinegar, red pepper flakes, feta, duqqa and tomato.
+Avocado toast is an open sandwich consisting of toasted bread topped with mashed avocado, plus any of a variety of spices and flavorful ingredients; the most popular include salt and black pepper, lemon juice, or other citrus flavors, olive oil, hummus, vinegar, red pepper, feta, duqqa, and tomato.

-Avocado toast became a food trend of the 2010s.
-It has appeared on café menus since at least the 1990s.
-Following avocado toast's elevation to trend status, the act of ordering avocado toast at a café was criticized as a symbol of frivolous spending.
+Avocado toast became a food trend in the 2010s; however, the preparation has appeared on café menus since at least the 1990s.
+There have been several debates about where the dish first appeared on menus.
+Following avocado toast's elevation to trend status, the act of ordering avocado toast at a café was criticized as a symbol of frivolous spending, along with the environmental impact of shipping the fruit from subtropical growing regions.

 Origins

-Avocados are a native fruit of the Americas with their likely origin being Central Mexico.
+Avocados are grown around the world in tropical climates, historically in Mesoamerica and Northern South America.
 The trees and fruit have been cultivated by pre-Columbian civilizations from South Central Mexico for nearly 9,000 years.

-Sliced or mashed avocado has been eaten on some sort of bread, flatbread, or tortilla (often heated or toasted) since humans first started consuming bread and avocados, and before any documented or written history.
-In Chile avocado on marraqueta or "pan con palta" or "tostadas con palta" is a common traditional breakfast. and has been eaten since at least 1926, as the recipe is written in the book "Manual de Cocina" by Lucia Larrain Bulnes.
+Sliced or mashed avocado has been eaten on some sort of bread, flatbread, or tortilla (often heated or toasted) for centuries, before any documented or written history.
+In Chile, avocado on marraqueta or "pan con palta" or "tostadas con palta" is a common breakfast documented in a 1926 cookbook.

-In some countries in the Americas, avocado toast for breakfast has been such a staple in the diet, that there is no documentation, nor was there a reason to document (such as in a recipe) such a basic, simple spread on toast.

-The consumption of avocados on bread or toast has been reported in various sources from the late 19th century onward.
+The consumption of avocados on bread or toast has been reported in various sources from the late 19th century onward however, there has been debate over when the dish first appeared on menus.
 In the San Francisco Bay Area, people have been eating avocado toast since at least 1885.
 In 1915, the California Avocado Association described serving small squares of avocado toast as an appetizer.
 In an article published in The New Yorker on 1 May 1937, titled "Avocado, or the Future of Eating", the writer eats "avocado sandwich on whole wheat and a lime rickey."
 In 1962, an article in The New York Times showcased a "special" way to serve avocado as the filling of a toasted sandwich.
-According to The Washington Post, it was believed that chef Bill Granger may have been the first person to put avocado toast on a modern café menu in 1993, although the dish is documented in Brisbane, Australia, as early as 1929.
+According to The Washington Post, chef Bill Granger may have been the first person to put avocado toast on a modern café menu in 1993 in Sydney, although the dish is documented in Brisbane, Australia, as early as 1929.
 In 1999, food writer Nigel Slater published a recipe for an avocado "bruschetta" in The Guardian.
 The journalist and editor Lauren Oyler credited Cafe Gitane with bringing the dish to the United States in its "Instagrammable" form, as it grew as a food trend.
-Chloe Osborne, the consulting chef at Cafe Gitane in Manhattan, who first put avocado toast on its menu, tried it herself for the first time in Queensland, Australia, in the mid-1970s.